noxtoby/science/_pages/student-projects.md

 Work with the [UCL CODEC](https://ucl-codec.github.io) team, a joint NHS-UCL collaboration on memory clinic image computing.

 We have a collection of old analog brain scan film (CT and MRI) from deceased former patients at the NHS Essex Memory Clinic, and some accompanying radiological reports generated from expert human assessment of the analogue film.
-Some analogue scans also have digital DICOMs from which we can train a model to learn the physical-to-digital mapping — this is the primary aim of this project (we might take inspiration from [Ebner, *et al.*](https://doi.org/10.1016/j.neuroimage.2017.09.056)'s method and [code](https://github.com/gift-surg/VolumetricReconstructionFromPrintedFilms)).
+Some analogue scans also have digital DICOMs from which we can train a model to learn the physical-to-digital mapping — this is the primary aim of this project (we might take inspiration from [Michael Ebner](https://doi.org/10.1016/j.neuroimage.2017.09.056)'s method and [code](https://github.com/gift-surg/VolumetricReconstructionFromPrintedFilms)).

 The remaining analogue scans will be digitised using the trained model.
 Finally, quantitative neuroradiology reports will be generated from the digitised scans (perhaps in collaboration with the Quantitative Neuroradiology Initiative at UCL ([QNI](http://qni.cs.ucl.ac.uk/): e.g., [Goodkin, _et al._, 2019](https://pubmed.ncbi.nlm.nih.gov/31368776/), [Pemberton, _et al._, 2019](https://pubmed.ncbi.nlm.nih.gov/34476511/)), then compared with the human-generated reports.